JamesOsgood/mongodb-grafana/README.md

 This launch ctrl plist runs the node script via forever.
 To check it's running, use `forever list`.
 Logs go into /usr/local/var/lib/grafana/plugins/mongodb-grafana/dist/server

+## Development

+To run grafana against a dev version of the plugin on a mac using grafana installed via Homebrew

+* Stop the grafana service `brew services stop grafana`
+* Open a command prompt in /debugging
+* Run ./start_grafana.sh
+* Alter code
+* npm run build to build the UI
+* Developer tools -> empty cache and hard reload

+Note

+* Homebrew grafana versions in /usr/local/Cellar